 Just like when you are making any larger purchase, there are a couple of things that you will want to weigh before clicking the buy button.
 To get you started, here is a rundown of the top things to keep in mind.
 They will help you find the right model for your little one.

 Steel is always going to outlive plastic.
-If you have a couple children or planning to have more, you may want to dish out extra for a durable tricycle.
+If you have a couple of children or planning to have more, you may want to dish out extra for a durable tricycle.
 Models like the Radio Flyer Classic are built like tanks and will last year after year.
 Rubber tires are another big win and though you may have to pump them back up every once and a while, offer a superior, smooth ride.

 If it isn’t adjustable, you’ll want to do your research carefully.
 Make sure it is a model where your child’s feet and arms can reach.
-Parents are advised to make sure they pick a design that a 18 month year old son or daughter can grow with for a couple of years.
+Parents are advised to make sure they pick a design that an 18 month-year-old son or daughter can grow with for a couple of years.

 Last but not least, it is also important to look at your budget.
 After all, apart from buying the tricycle, you need to factor in other items such as a helmet, knee, and elbow pads.
 Protecting their delicate little bodies is always of the utmost importance, but doing so can get costly very quickly.